What is Owners Title Insurance?

 Yes, any claim not recorded in the public records in the county where the property is located are generally not insured in the Owners Title Insurance Policy, but does in fact affect the real estate property.
 Some examples of unrecorded claims may include: unpaid utilities, open permits, code enforcement violations, municipal liens, special assessments and building violations.
 Therefore, it is highly recommended that the purchaser order/obtain a Municipal City Lien Search conducted by a licensed and insured municipal lien search company.

 Other unrecorded liens are possible if the property is subject to Condominium or Homeowners Association fees.
-Town & Country Title Guaranty and Escrow contacts the association to obtain a written statement of the property’s status.
+Town & Country Title Guaranty of Hollywood, INC contacts the association to obtain a written statement of the property’s status.
 The statement discloses any outstanding association fees, special assessments penalties, and violations that can also affect the property in which the seller would be required to satisfy at closing.

 A survey is required by most lenders because lenders do not want to take any chances that the property has any problems.
 A survey problem is rare, but can sometimes unveil problems such as building and pool easement encroachments or boundary line disputes.